 The Seminole Tribune is the official newspaper of the Seminole Tribe of Florida.
 Published monthly, the paper is distributed throughout the Seminole Tribe’s reservations, Indian Country and the U.S. Its website at www.seminoletribune.org features news, archives and other information.

-The 10-cent paper, first called Seminole News, began in 1956 by Tiger-Jumper and Alice Osceola, but after three months, other people took over the paper before dropping the project.
+First called Seminole News, the paper was founded in 1956 by former Chairwoman Betty Mae Tiger Jumper and Alice Osceola.
+After three months, other people took over the paper, but they dropped the project.

-In 1989, the Seminole Tribune became the first Indian newspaper to win a Robert F. Kennedy Journalism Award.
+In 1989, the Tribune became the first Indian newspaper to win a Robert F. Kennedy Journalism Award.
 The Tribune was nominated for a Pulitzer Prize that same year by the University of Florida.